Himanshubagde11/salesforce-90-days-challenge/README.md

 ### Outcome
 This setup demonstrates how Salesforce can be used not just as a data storage system, but as a guided, process-driven application that improves efficiency, data quality, and user experience.

+## Day 5 – Automating Recruitment Workflow with Salesforce Flow

+### What I built
+Created a Record-Triggered Flow on the Job Application object to automate status updates and reduce manual recruiter work.

+### Automation Logic
+- Flow Type: Record-Triggered Flow (After Save)
+- Trigger: Job Application record is created or updated
+- Entry Conditions:
+  - Interview Date is NOT null
+  - Status is NOT equal to "Interviewing"
+  - Flow runs only when record is updated to meet conditions

+### Automated Action
+- Automatically updates Status to "Interviewing" when an Interview Date is added

+### Why this matters
+This automation ensures data consistency and prevents recruiters from forgetting to update application status manually.
+It reflects real-world recruitment workflows where process enforcement is critical.

+### Outcome
+- Eliminated manual status updates
+- Improved data accuracy
+- Created a scalable, production-ready automation using Salesforce Flow

+### Skills Used
+- Salesforce Flow Builder
+- Record-Triggered Automation
+- Business Process Automation
+- Data Quality Enforcement